 Avoid making comments on their looks and weight, however well-intentioned they may be.
 De-emphasizing the importance of appearance and weight is key.
 Try to focus compliments on other attributes, such as humor, talent, or skill.

 In the same vein, try not to comment on other people’s bodies and weight, however positively or negatively.
 Your loved one may internalize this message, and it is likely to increase comparison with others.

 - Don’t: Forget to Take Care of Yourself

-Watching a loved one go through a mental health issue can be emotionally taxing, so don’t forget to practice self-care.
+Watching a loved one go through a mental health issue can be emotionally taxing and burnout in caregivers is a common experience.
+Don’t forget to practice self-care.
 You can even make this into an activity you do with them – taking a walk in the morning; setting small, achievable goals for the day; taking breaks from electronic devices, etc.

 Try to make sure that the eating disorder is not the only topic of conversation.
 Maintaining normal interactions serves you both as a reminder that there is life outside of the disorder.
 This is not to say that it shouldn’t be spoken about, but being constantly reminded of it will do you both more harm than good.

 Finally: be kind to yourself.
 Mistakes may happen, but remember that you are doing your best to navigate a complicated situation.

 If you or a loved one is struggling with disordered eating, don’t hesitate to contact us for a free consultation.
 We have several therapists available that specialize in eating disorder recovery and support.